-Villas Similar to base housing, compounds consist of a grouping of identical villas or a mix of different sized villas surrounded by a wall.
+Compounds: Similar to base housing, compounds consist of a grouping of identical villas or a mix of different sized villas surrounded by a wall.
 Compounds usually include a community pool, community center and gym.
 Many will have playgrounds, waterparks, soccer pitches etc. They are gated with a "night watchman" keeping an eye on things.
 They can vary in size from a few villas to dozens.

-Stand alone homes can vary in size.
-We have found that they are either very large or smaller.
+Villas: Stand alone homes (but still surrounded by a high wall), can vary in size.
+We have found they are either very large or smaller and a little dated.
 Many landlords will work with you on furnishings and will add or remove items depending on your request.

-The base has a rule that a compound or apartment buildings cannot have over a certain percentage of Americans residing in them for security reasons.
+The base has a rule that a compound or apartment cannot have over a certain percentage of Americans residing in them for security reasons.
 Housing keeps track of this data and will brief you during your housing brief.
 Make a list of your priorities, think about your everyday lifestyle and determine your needs.
 It might be challenging to find everything you want on your list.